jupyterlab/jupyterlab/docs/source/extension/extension_migration.md

 `jupyter labextension build` command.
 This command is run automatically as part of the `build` script (`jlpm run build`).

-For more details about the new file structure and packaging of the extension, check out the extension tutorial: {ref}`extension_tutorial`
+For more details about the new file structure and packaging of the extension, check out the extension tutorial: {ref}`extension-tutorial`

 ### Publishing the extension to PyPI and conda-forge

 Starting from JupyterLab 3.0, extensions can be distributed as a Python package.

-The extension tutorial provides explanations to package the extension so it can be published on PyPI and conda forge: {ref}`extension_tutorial_publish`.
+The extension tutorial provides explanations to package the extension so it can be published on PyPI and conda forge: {ref}`extension-tutorial-publish`.

 ```{note}
 While publishing to PyPI is the new recommended way for distributing extensions to users,